Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Introduction

 \section{Introduction}

-Transition form factors contain important information about the properties of the decaying particles.
-Additional interest in meson decays with one or two virtual photons in the final state comes from the fact that the theoretical uncertainty of the Standard Model calculations for the anomalous magnetic moment of the muon will soon be completely dominated by the uncertainty of hadronic light-by-light amplitude (HLbL), where the latter appears as a sub-amplitude.
-Recently the Bern group reported on important progress towards a model-independent determination of the HLbL contribution based on dispersion theory~\cite{bern1,bern2,bern3}.
-In principle this allows for an analysis of similar rigor as commonly applied for the hadronic vacuum polarization ({\it cf.}\ the recent review~\cite{gm2review}).
+\bsp Transition form factors contain important information about the properties of the decaying particles.
+Additional interest in meson decays with one or two virtual photons in the final state comes from the fact that the theoretical precision of the Standard Model calculations for the anomalous magnetic moment of the muon is significantly affected by the one of hadronic light-by-light (HLbL) scattering, where the latter appears as a sub-amplitude; see Fig.~\ref{fig:g-2_hadLbL}.